Tobey (song): Composition

+Promotion and release

-On June 28, Eminem posted a horror-themed trailer for "Tobey" on his social media accounts, containing himself, Big Sean and BabyTron, announcing that it would be released on July 2, 2024, and its music video, directed by Bennett, set to premiere three days later on July 5.
-The trailer featured Eminem in a Jason Voorhees mask carving into a bleeding invisible figure with a chainsaw, intended to represent Eminem's alter ego Slim Shady, followed by BabyTron rapping "Tobey Maguire got bit by a spider, but see, me, it was a goat".
+On June 28, 2024, Eminem posted a horror-themed trailer for "Tobey" on his social media accounts, containing himself, Big Sean, and BabyTron, announcing that it would be released on July 2.
+Its music video, directed by Cole Bennett, was set to premiere on July 5.
+The trailer featured Eminem in a Jason Voorhees mask carving into a bleeding figure with a chainsaw, intended to represent Eminem's alter ego Slim Shady, followed by BabyTron rapping "Tobey Maguire got bit by a spider, but see, me, it was a goat".
 The video was delayed by three days after it became apparent that it was not ready, with Eminem instead releasing a short snippet in which he rapped outside his house.
+On July 2, "Tobey" was released through Shady Records, Aftermath Entertainment, and Interscope Records, and the second single from Eminem's twelfth studio album The Death of Slim Shady (Coup De Grâce) following "Houdini".
+"Tobey" marks BabyTron's first entry on the US Billboard Hot 100.

-Cover art and composition
+Cover art

-The single cover is a reference to a meme in which three Spider-Men point at each other, derived from episode nineteen of the 1967 Spider-Man television series, and the song was titled in reference to American actor Tobey Maguire, who played Spider-Man in Sam Raimi's Spider-Man film trilogy and the Marvel Cinematic Universe film Spider-Man: No Way Home; Eminem had previously referenced Spider-Man characters in his songs "Rap God" and "These Demons", while BabyTron had referenced the title character in his earlier single "Spidey Senses".
-Eminem also produced the songs "Venom" and "Last One Standing" for the Spider-Man spin-off films Venom (2018) and Venom: Let There Be Carnage (2021) respectively.
+The single cover is a reference to an Internet meme in which three Spider-Men point at each other, derived from episode nineteen of the 1967 Spider-Man television series, and the song was titled in reference to American actor Tobey Maguire, who played Spider-Man in Sam Raimi's Spider-Man film trilogy (2002–2007) and the Marvel Cinematic Universe film Spider-Man: No Way Home (2021); Eminem had previously referenced Spider-Man characters in his songs "Rap God" (2013) and "These Demons" (2020), while BabyTron had referenced the title character in his earlier single "Spidey Senses" (2023).
+Eminem also produced the songs "Venom" and "Last One Standing" for the Spider-Man spin-off films Venom (2018) and Venom: Let There Be Carnage (2021), respectively.